mosip/documentation/docs/inji-wallet/inji-mobile/technical-overview/customization-overview/workflow-customization.md

 ### 5. Test your changes

-Each machine ships with a co‑located `*.test.ts`.
+Each machine ships with a co-located `*.test.ts`.
 Model your new states/transitions the same way and run:

 ```bash
 npm test -- machines/<your-machine>